Hairdressers insurance UK

 Does a mobile hairdresser need insurance in the UK?

 Not everyone is able to visit the hair salon and others just prefer having their hair styled in the privacy of their own home.
 A mobile hairdresser by definition is mobile and can go the client's home or visit a hospital to provide their valuable service to their clientele.
-Unless you employ staff as part of your mobile service you are not required by law to have insurance.
-However, as you are working with the public you should consider public liability insurance, a cover aimed to protect you against third party claims.
-Please note these claims can be substantial.
+Unless you employ staff you are not required by law to have insurance.
+However, as you are working with the public you should consider public liability cover.
+Mobile hairdresser insurance with public liability will protect your business against third party claims.

 What does a standard hairdressers insurance include?

-What else can be added on to a hairdressers insurance policy protect your business?
+What else can be added on to a hairdressers insurance policy to protect your business?

 Is hairdressers insurance required by UK law?